Eagle Ridge Investment Management Has $15.71 Million Stock Position in PayPal Holdings, Inc. (NASDAQ:PYPL)

 Analysts Set New Price Targets

 PYPL has been the topic of a number of recent analyst reports.
-Sumitomo Mitsui Financial Group cut PayPal from a “neutral” rating to an “underperform” rating and reduced their target price for the stock from $95.00 to $75.00 in a report on Wednesday, January 18th.
-Jefferies Financial Group cut their price objective on PayPal from $90.00 to $85.00 and set a “hold” rating on the stock in a report on Wednesday, January 18th.
-UBS Group lifted their price objective on PayPal to $125.00 in a report on Monday, December 12th.
+Wells Fargo & Company raised their target price on PayPal from $95.00 to $97.00 and gave the stock an “overweight” rating in a report on Friday, February 10th.
+Mizuho reduced their target price on PayPal from $105.00 to $100.00 and set a “buy” rating on the stock in a report on Wednesday, February 8th.
 Deutsche Bank Aktiengesellschaft cut their price objective on PayPal from $140.00 to $100.00 and set a “buy” rating on the stock in a report on Tuesday, January 31st.
-Finally, Mizuho cut their price objective on PayPal from $105.00 to $100.00 and set a “buy” rating on the stock in a report on Wednesday, February 8th.
+Sumitomo Mitsui Financial Group cut PayPal from a “neutral” rating to an “underperform” rating and cut their price objective for the company from $95.00 to $75.00 in a report on Wednesday, January 18th.
+Finally, Raymond James cut PayPal from an “outperform” rating to a “market perform” rating in a report on Monday, February 6th.
 One research analyst has rated the stock with a sell rating, nine have given a hold rating and twenty-four have issued a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $108.42.

 PayPal Stock Up 0.7 %